HA2077/Password-generator/README.md

 ✅ Character type selection (choose letters, numbers, symbols)

-Switch from random → secrets for stronger security
+✅ Switch from random → secrets for stronger security

-Menu system & multiple password generation
+A GUI

+And more 🔥🔥

 Stay tuned for upgrades 🚀